 Artwork Delivery & Pickup

-Artwork should be delivered to the Springville Museum of Art, January 16-20, 2018, 10am-5pm (Wednesday until 9pm).
-Works not accepted into the show may be picked up any time after February 3, 2018.
+Artwork should be delivered to the Springville Museum of Art, January 16-20, 2018, 10am-5pm.
+Works not accepted into the show may be picked up by teachers Tuesday-Friday 10am-5pm after February 3, 2018 .
 All work may be picked up from the Museum from Saturday, March 24 - Friday March 30, 2018 during Museum hours.
-No artwork will be released from the Museum before March 24, 2018.
-Failure to pick up work by this date may result in the reduction of bonus entries the following year for the school.
+No artwork accepted for exhibition will be released from the Museum before March 24, 2018*.
+Failure to pick up work by Friday March 30th, 2018 may result in the reduction of bonus entries the following year for the school.
 If students would like to pick up their own artwork they need to make an appointment with museum staff by emailing email@example.com.